 Babies who are in the Neonatal Intensive Care Unit (NICU) at Northeast Georgia Medical Center receive specialized, as well as highly-attentive, care.
 When babies are born weighing less than 3 pounds, we provide donor milk if needed and nutrition products made from donor milk to help those babies grow and thrive.

 100% human milk-based diets help support the developing immune system and provide essential nutrients for extremely premature infants in the NICU.
 The American Academy of Pediatrics (AAP) recommends using human milk for all preterm infants.

 Breast milk helps all babies to grow healthy and strong.

-- It supplies necessary nutrients in proper proportions
+- It supplies necessary nutrients in proper proportions.

-- It protects against allergies, sickness, and obesity
+- It protects against allergies, sickness and obesity.

-- It protects against diseases, like diabetes and cancer
+- It protects against diseases like diabetes and cancer.

-- It protects against infections, including ear infections
+- It protects against infections, including ear infections.

-Plus babies who receive breast milk achieve healthier weights as they grow.
+- It is easily digested, and babies who receive breast milk achieve healthier weights as they grow.

 For more information about Northeast Georgia Medical Center’s Donor Milk Program, visit the Prolacta donor milk program.